Skip to content

 3. The sidecar connects to Chrome/Edge via CDP (Chrome DevTools Protocol)

-This architecture isolates browser automation from the main process, preventing UI freezes during recording.
+This architecture isolates browser observation from the main process, preventing UI freezes during recording.
+The user-facing production workflow for recording, automated replay, and self-healing automation is still planned.

 FeatureWindowsmacOSLinux